ARM-software/arm-enterprise-acs/README.md

-# ARM Enterprise ACS - Architecture Compliance Suite
+# Arm Enterprise ACS - Architecture Compliance Suite

 ## Architecture Compliance Suite
 Architecture Compliance Suite (ACS) is used to ensure architectural compliance across different implementations of the architecture.
-ARM Enterprise ACS includes a set of examples of the invariant behaviours that are provided by a set of specifications for enterprise systems (e.g. SBSA, SBBR, etc.), so that implementers can verify if these behaviours have been interpreted correctly.
+Arm Enterprise ACS includes a set of examples of the invariant behaviours that are provided by a set of specifications for enterprise systems (e.g. SBSA, SBBR, etc.), so that implementers can verify if these behaviours have been interpreted correctly.
 ACS is delivered with tests in source form along with a build script, the output of the build being a bootable Linux UEFI Validation (LUV) OS image that can run all tests required by these specifications.

-ARM Enterprise ACS tests are available open source.
+Arm Enterprise ACS tests are available open source.
 The tests and the corresponding abstraction layers are available with an Apache v2 license allowing for external contribution.

-In summary, the ARM Enterprise ACS product contains the following: <ol>
+In summary, the Arm Enterprise ACS product contains the following: <ol>
 1. Scripts to build, construct, and run the test images. <br />
 2. A bootable LUV OS image capable of running all tests. <br />
 3. Documentation on running the tests. <br /> </ol>